 Glenridge Quarry Naturalization Site

-The Naturalization Site is a large public open space with attractions for families, school children, environmentalists, walkers, joggers, hikers and bird watchers.
+The naturalization site is a large public open space in St. Catharines with attractions for families, school children, environmentalists, walkers, joggers, hikers and bird watchers.

-The Naturalization Site's trail system was designed to accommodate all residents, including those with mobility difficulties.
+The site's trail system was designed to accommodate all residents, including those with mobility difficulties.

 Site history and background